whiprandolph/bestseller/Part 1 - This Is Who We Really Are/02 - How Can Whole Nations Embrace Generosity and Integrity.md

 Can you even imagine living in a nation without crime?

 I was amazed to discover that the Ashaninka had no police or prisons, yet they also seemed so relaxed and unconcerned about crime.
 There were no locked doors.
-In fact, they didn't have any doors!
+In fact, they didn't have doors!

 Avoiding crime may seem impossible in societies numbering in the thousands or more, yet many large healthy human nations have lived this way -- not just occasionally, but for millions of years.

 Countless Americans and Europeans, when encountering healthy nations for the first time, have been surprised by the lack of crime or law enforcement.
 For example, when French Christian missionaries first visited the Huron in North America in the 1600s, they were amazed that thousands of people could get along so well without police or prisons.[xxx-huron farmers of the north|p71]

-In the 1930s, when American dentist Weston Price visited many healthy nations around the world, he wrote that "few impressions can be more vivid than that of the absence of prisons and asylums."[xxx-nutr phys gen|phys ment moral deter]
+In the 1930s, when American dentist Weston Price visited many healthy nations around the world, he wrote, "few impressions can be more vivid than that of the absence of prisons and asylums."[xxx-nutr phys gen|phys ment moral deter]

-Benjamin Franklin seemed equally surprised by healthy nations he visited in eastern North America in the 1700s: "All their government is by Counsel of the Sages.
+Benjamin Franklin seemed equally surprised by healthy nations he visited in the 1700s: "All their government is by Counsel of the Sages.
 There is no Force; there are no Prisons, no officers to compel Obedience, or inflict Punishment."[xxx-lies my teacher told me|p108]

 Indeed, Haudenosaunee writers noted, "We have no jails and do not need them."[xxx-a basic call to consciousness|p49]